Invest-In-a-Tech/AI-Agents-with-Tools/README.md

 # AI Agents with Tools

 ## Project Description
 This project provides a template for building interactive applications using various AI tools and APIs.
-It shows the integration of **OpenAI API**, **Google Generative AI API**, **LangChain**, function calling, and agents with tools.
+It shows the integration of **OpenAI API**, **Google Generative AI API**, **LangChain**, and function calling (agents with tools).
 This template is designed to handle requests, process data, and return responses, acting as an intermediary between user inputs and AI-powered outputs.

 ### Key Features
 - **AI Integration**: Integrates OpenAI API, Google Generative AI API, LangChain, and other advanced AI tools.